Weebly/JSONValue/README.md

     return
 }

-// Lets access the first item in our array, confirming its a String type guard case .string(let firstItemValue) = JSON[0] else {
+// Let's access the first item in our array, confirming its a String type guard case .string(let firstItemValue) = JSON[0] else {
     // If this block gets hit, the first item in our array isn't a string.
     // In our case it is so it isn't hit.
 Using guard this way